IgorYunusov/Urho3DSamples/README.md

 note: it uses the nanovgs native opengl rendering pipeline

-note: only NanoGUI::Render is at the moment implentet the other sunctions do nothing ....
+note: only NanoGUI::Render is at the moment implented the other functions do nothing ....

 todo: create an uhro3d rendering context for nanovg